 Compulsory Subjects Credit Points

-The Legal System 1 3
+The Legal System 1 6

-The Legal System 2 3

-Public Law 1 3
+Public Law 1 6

 Public Law 2 3

-Public Law 3 3

-Common Law 1 3
+Common Law 1 6

-Common Law 2 3
+Common Law 2 6

-Common Law 3 3

-Common Law 4 3

-Property 1 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3

-Property 2 3

-Property 3 3
+Property 1 6

-Property 4 3
+Property 2 6

 Business Law 1 3

 Business Law 2 3

 Forensic Law 1 3

 Forensic Law 2 3

-Language and the Lav w 2
+Language and the Law 2

-Law, Lawyers and So ciety 2
+Law, Lawyers and Society 2

+•

+\Elective Subjects
-Elective Subjects Credit Points to be

-, specified by the Faculty
+Credit Points to be specified by the Faculty

-(i) Business Law G
+(i) Business Law Group

-Advanced Bu siness Law

-Advanced Co mpany Law
+Advanced Business Law Advanced Company Law Taxation

-Taxation

 International Business Tranactions

-(ii) Labour Law G roup
+(ii) Labour Law Group

 Labour Law

 Trade Union Law

-Industrial Arb oitration and Collective
+Industrial Arbitration and Collective

-B argainir
+Bargaining

 International and Comparative Labour

-Law
+[aw

-(iii) Government Lav
+(iii) Government Law Group

-Advanced Pu blic Law
+Advanced Public Law Legislation Public International Law

-Legislation

-Public Intern
+\ Subjects are grouped for convenience of reference only.
+Students may select subjects from more than one group.

 (iv) General Practice Group

 Family Law

-iminal Law and Criminology
+Advanced Criminal Law and Criminology

 Succession

-Advanced Co
+Advanced Conveyancing

-Environmenta l Law
+Environmental Law

 Conflict of Laws

 (v) General Group

 Jurisprudence

 Asian Comparative Law

 Research Thesis

-- (vi) any other subject specified by the Faculty, whether falling within one of the above Groups or not. - (b) Such subjects shall be taken in a sequence approved by the Faculty. - A candidate for the degree of Bachelor of Laws (whether taken as part of a Combined Degree Course or as a separate degree) shall complete- - (a) all of the subjects prescribed in Rule 6 under the heading "Compulsory Subjects"; - (b) selected subjects from the subjects prescribed in Rule 6 under the heading "Elective Subjects" so as to comply with Rule 8; - (c) such Legal Research and Writing Programmes, Prescribed Readings in Law, Moot Court Work and other work as the Faculty may require. - 8. (a) A candidate for the degree of Bachelor of Laws shall complete Elective Subjects prescribed in Rule 6 to the extent necessary to bring his total credit points for Compulsory and Elective Subjects to-
+- (vi) any other subject specified by the Faculty, whether falling within one of the above Groups or not. - (b) Such subjects shall be taken in a sequence approved by the Faculty. - A candidate for the degree of Bachelor of Laws (whether taken as part of a Combined Degree Course or as a separate degree) shall complete- - (a) all of the subjects prescribed in Rule 6 under the heading "Compulsory Subjects"; - (b) selected subjects from the subjects prescribed in Rule 6 under the heading "Elective Subjects" so as to comply with Rule 8; - (c) such Legal Research and Writing Programmes, Prescribed Readings in Law, Moot Court Work and other work as the Faculty may require. - 8. (a) A candidate for the degree of Bachelor of Laws shall complete Elective Subjects prescribed in Rule 6 to the extent necessary to bring his total credit points for Compulsory and Elective Subjects to- - (i) in the case of a candidate for the combined degrees of Bachelor of Arts/Bachelor of Laws or Bachelor of Commerce/Bachelor of Laws, and in the case of a graduate candidate for the degree of Bachelor of Laws as a separate degree 78 - (ii) in other cases 90 - (b) A candidate's choice of Elective Subjects shall require the approval of the Faculty. - (c) In the case of a candidate for the combined degrees of Bachelor of Commerce and Bachelor of Laws, electives shall (unless specially approved in an exceptional case by the relevant Head of School) include-

+- (i) if he is taking the Accountancy

+Course

-- (ii) in other cases 90 - (b) A candidate's choice of Elective Subjects shall require the approval of the Faculty. - (c) In the case of a candidate for the combined degrees of Bachelor of Commerce and Bachelor of Laws, electives shall (unless specially approved in an exceptional case by the relevant Head of School) include- - (i) if he is taking the Accountancy at least Course from at least two electives from the Business Law Group at least three electives from the Labour Law Group
+- at least two electives from the Business Law Group at least three electives from the Labour